MatchGear/MatchGear/README.md

 * Apple WatchOS

 ## Author
-Sticky Toolkit is a product of Martijn van Kekem Development.
-Martijn van Kekem Development is registered as a buisness in the Netherlands under Kamer van Koophandel number 85108332.
+Sticky Toolkit is a product of Martijn van Kekem Development, registered as a buisness in the Netherlands under Kamer van Koophandel number 85108332.

 One can contact the Sticky Toolkit team by sending an e-mail to info@stickytoolkit.com.